Civil Service Classification Appeals

-- Your Appeal request to the Public Service Commission is to be forwarded to Shelly Hubley, Manager of Classification Public Service Commission, PO Box 943, Halifax NS B3J 2V9, fax # 424 8387.
+- Send your Appeal request to the Public Service Commission, attn.
+Shelly Hubley, Manager of Classification Public Service Commission, PO Box 943, Halifax NS B3J 2V9, fax 902 424-8733

 - At some point, your appeal will come to the top of the agenda of discussions between the Union and the Public Service Commission consultant.
 That will take several months because there are many older appeals already filed that are outstanding.
 If the consultant does not agree with your appeal, the Union decides whether or not the Union will proceed to the Classification Appeal Tribunal (see Article 43.03).
 The decision will be based on your input, the consultant’s findings, and largely comparison with the standards, benchmarks and other similar jobs.

 - Note that the appeals are considered based on the existing classification system that is right in the Collective Agreement.
 Results or pay bands under the BUCR system won’t matter.
 If you role still does match its own benchmarks better than another set of benchmarks, then you likely won’t have success.
 If the Union thinks there is a good match between your group and higher benchmarks and jobs, we can go all the way to a Tribunal, which does take months to schedule, and where we may or may not prevail.